Expertium/expertium.github.io/RedditBot.md

 'I went from having 100 reviews to having 300 reviews every day.
 I am seeing the same cards over and over again.' -> 'I am seeing the same cards over and over again.
 I went from having 100 reviews to having 300 reviews every day.'

+Initially, I tried writing soem really complicated regex stuff, but then I realized that I just do this:

+`list_of_sentences = nltk.sent_tokenize(text)`

+`list_of_sentences = [(x + ' ') if (x != list_of_sentences[-1]) else x for x in list_of_sentences]  # add whitespaces to everything except for the last sentence`

-I made it so that if a text has more than one sentece, two randomly chosen adjacent sentences would be swapped.
+I made it so that if a text has 2-5 sentences, two randomly chosen adjacent sentences would be swapped.
+If the text has >5 sentences, four sentences (two pairs) will be swapped.

 I did it for the entire dataset (by "dataset" I mean original + ChatGPTed), this doubled the size of the dataset again, from 2,544 texts to 5,088 texts.
 Sure, short texts with just one sentence are duplicated, by meh, whatever.

 ***Can I get more data?!***